About Me

 -Source Unknown

 Before launching The Jones Code, I was EVP and Head of Communications for HBO and HBO Max, where I led communications for the industry-leading content portfolio.
-I was a trusted advisor to the C-suite, driving senior executive communications, crisis and reputation management, and spearheading publicity teams.
+I was a trusted advisor to the C-suite, driving senior executive communications, crisis and reputation management, and spearheading bicoastal publicity teams.

 My entertainment publicity career began as a unit publicist working on feature films.
 I am an alumna of Amherst College, where I earned my BA magna cum laude in French.